Frequently Asked Questions

 We understand that medical treatment can be expensive therefore we offer Care Credit.
 Care Credit is a third party credit card company and is currently offering 6 months no interest financing.
 MCPES offers instant credit approval and will give your card number and approval amount after your apply.
 Care Credit is good for veterinary care at most local clinics as well as for human medical visits, dental care, and optometry.
 For more information please visit carecredit.com.

 Mid-Columbia Pet Emergency Service does not offer any in-house billing options.
+However, we do work with Scratchpay and CareCredit.

 - Pre-anesthetic testing is done for a few major reasons: